 Another helpful organization tip is to add labels to the foam inserts and outside of the drawers.
 Placing a label with each tool’s name next to their designated spot in the foam inserts makes it much easier to find a piece of equipment and put it back quickly.
 Labeling the drawers outside of the toolbox helps you identify what is inside much faster.
 This will save you time searching through different drawers for a tool–and time is money!

 We don’t all have a spacious building to work in with a tool wall and a coffee maker.
 Some of us are roughing it out there in the field.
 If your workspace is your truck or van, the DECKED Drawer system may be exactly the tool storage system you need.
 DECKED gives you a rolling tool cabinet big enough to store your entire inventory of tools.
 It also ensures your expensive equipment is well organized and safe from thieves and the weather.
 DECKED drawers fit the whole surface of your pickup truck bed or van floor, creating a load-bearing platform on top where you can load all your stuff.
 The drawers slide out to provide fast and easy access to everything inside.

 Organization is easy with our full line of dividers: D-Boxes, Crossboxes, and D-Bags.
 If one toolbox just doesn’t cover all your needs, you can add several more and throw in a handy D-Bag for roof work or hiking around a huge job site.
-To take your tool organizer to the next level, check out the full line of Kaizen foam inserts designed to fit DECKED drawers and store your stuff.
+To take your tool organizer to the next level, check out the full line of Kaizen foam inserts designed to fit the DECKED truck bed storage system.
 These vary from slender chisels to large tools.

 Start Storing Your Tools the Right Way